PostgREST/postgrest-docs/configuration.rst

   Enables or disables prepared statements.

-  When disabled, the queries will be parameterized but they will not be prepared.
-In other words, the generated queries will be safe and invulnerable to SQL injection, but they will not be cached at the database server side.
-Not using prepared statements will noticeably decrease performance (around 23% decrease according to our benchmarks), so it's recommended to always have this setting enabled.
+  When disabled, the generated queries will be parameterized (invulnerable to SQL injection) but they will not be prepared (cached in the database session).
+Not using prepared statements will noticeably decrease performance, so it's recommended to always have this setting enabled.

   You should only set this to ``false`` when using PostgresSQL behind a connection pooler such as PgBouncer working in transaction pooling mode.
 See :ref:`this section <connection_poolers>` for more information.